 Righty-O, back to the important stuff…

-This time we are back in captivating Cornwall with a very prim, proper and passionate baker who has very …shall we say…colourful imagination where cream horns are concerned.
-(I will never look at that particular confection in the same light again) and one of the most foul-mouthed chef’s you have yet to meet, me think’s our Jakey would give a certain ‘Ramsey’ a run for his money with the swearing, my goodness that swoonsome, leather jacket-wearing chef is a cauldron of fire and brimstone….phew, it’s a wee bit hot around here!
+This time we are back in captivating Cornwall with a very prim, proper and passionate baker who has a very …shall we say…colourful imagination where cream horns are concerned.
+(I will never look at that particular confection in the same light again) and one of the most foul-mouthed chefs you have yet to meet, I think our Jakey would give a certain ‘Ramsey’ a run for his money with the swearing, my goodness that swoonsome, leather jacket-wearing chef is a cauldron of fire and brimstone….phew, it’s a wee bit hot around here!

 These two are the complete opposites, chalk and cheese, sour and sweet; one being pleasant and unruffled with glorious arms…sigh; glorious, gorgeous arms…and the other is growly and sweary with surprising gentleness, and yet they really work together.
 When around each other there is a shimmer in the air, playfulness and a little cheeky banter.
 And I love them both!
 The story is told out through Jake’s perspective which works fabulously as we do get a ‘feel’ of the real Jake quite early, but – and this is the only negative thing I will say about the book – I would have loved to occasionally read Locryn’s perceptive on certain situations too, that’s just my personal view.